cliffordx/legalbai/pages/Clifford Enoc.md

 - Chess aficionado
 - A 'wannabe' computer geek
 - A hopeless astronomer-to-be
-- ... to be added.
+- ... to be added soon.
 Stay golden!